simonem/PhD_Thesis/introduction.md

 To answer the main research question the work has been broken down into three sub-questions:

-> RQ1: How sensing-based interfaces can be designed to enable unobtrusive data collection during crisis work?
+> RQ1: How sensing-based interfaces can be designed to enable unobtrusive data collection during crisis work? \todo{should refocus RQ1 with more attention to understanding the domain?}

 > RQ2: How interaction techniques can be designed to facilitate the different phases of a reflection processes?